 Short stories, novel excerpts, experimental or interpretive works of fiction, flash fiction and micro-fiction pieces fall under our category of fiction.
-You do not have to be of APIA descent, but we ask that if work is either written by APIA writers or the content of your work be APIA-related; in no way do we require API Awriters only write APIA themes or characters.
+Although the content of your work need not deal explicitly with APIA characters or themes, all work should reflect or explore APIA perspectives.
 We give due consideration to all submissions written, but we prefer work under 5,000 words.
 Please send us your best work.

 Narrative, experimental, lyrical or prose poetry, free verse, eastern or western poetic forms, and works meant as spoken word are all welcome as poetry.
 We give due consideration to all submissions, but we strongly prefer poems under 100 lines and would like to receive 4-6 pieces per submission.
 Please send us your best crafted poems.